zuri-training/excel_comp_team_105/Sirnzbouy.md

 Issues resolved: Primary and Secondary Buttons with Icons

-Solution: Fixing all Icons in the Buttons by making all variants belong to a uniform parent component
+Solution: Fixing all Icons in the Buttons by making all variants belong to a single parent component